 Volunteering in Bali

 For those planning to visit Bali without the expectation of an income, interning or volunteering is another option.
-Bali Internships is a legitimate organization that places interns in a variety of placements – from sustainability operations at a local NGO to graphic design for a surf school – and provides accommodation and logistical assistance, as well.
+Bali Internships is a legitimate organization that places interns in a variety of placements—from sustainability operations at a local NGO to graphic design for a surf school—and provides accommodation and logistical assistance.

 Visas in Bali

 If you’re planning a trip to Bali, it’s important to make sure your visa situation is set straight.
-The most basic visa option is the 30-day, “Visa on Arrival” visas for visiting tourists, although this restricts employment within the country and requires a $25 USD entry fee.
+The most basic visa option is the 30-day “Visa on Arrival” visas for visiting tourists, although this restricts employment within the country.
 Volunteers need a Social-Cultural visa, which you must apply for before your trip and which is valid for 60 days.